To assist you in accessing our unique collections and e-Resources, we have answered some frequently asked questions

 Can I come in at any time between 9.30am and 5pm?

 No. The revised times are to allow extra cleaning of public areas at lunchtime.
 You may visit for your booked session at any time between 9.30am and 12.45pm (10am and 12.45pm on Wednesdays) or 1.45pm and 5pm.

-A booked session allows up to three hours access to pre-requested collection material, and there are two sessions per day, Tuesday to Friday.
+A booked session allows up to three and a quarter hours' access to pre-requested collection material, and there are two sessions per day, Tuesday to Friday.

 The session times are: